 Intent - What Do We Aspire for Our Children?

-Our aim is to provide inclusive and aspirational environments and learning experiences where pupils thrive and build the cultural capital they need to make aspirational choices about their own futures, overcoming any barriers.
+At St Anne's our geography curriculum fulfils the requirements of the National Curriculum for geography; providing a broad, balanced, ambitious and inclusive curriculum whilst also ensuring the progressive development of geographical concepts, knowledge and skills.
+Through this we aim to inspire a curiosity and fascination about the world and its people that will remain with our pupils for the rest of their lives.
 Our curriculum will equip pupils with a knowledge of diverse places and people, together with a deep understanding of our planet’s key physical and human processes.
-As an Eco-Schools Solihull Green Award holder, we want our curriculum to empower children with a deep understanding of local, national and global ecological issues and provide them with the necessary knowledge to make positive change.
+As an Eco-Schools Solihull Green Award holder, we want our curriculum to empower children with a deep understanding of local, national and global ecological issues and provide them with the necessary knowledge to make positive change as carers of God's creation

-Using the National Curriculum, Geography has been broken down into 4 main strands: Locational knowledge, place knowledge, human and physical geography, geographical skills and field work.
+Using the National Curriculum, Geography has been broken down into 4 main strands (underpinned by Geographical enquiry) : Locational knowledge, place knowledge, human and physical geography, geographical skills and field work.
 Furthermore, we have included an additional focus on human’s responsibility in caring for and developing a sustainable world.:

 Through the geography curriculum, pupils will develop an understanding of the following key concepts: